kungbi/kungbi/README.md

 I'm a full-stack developer currently studying computer science at university 🚀.

-I have a passion for problem solving and creative thinking, and am energized by the challenge of being driven by purpose and finding solutions.
+I have a passion for problem solving and creative thinking, and I am energized by the challenge of being driven by purpose and finding solutions.
 I'm a hexagonal human with a diverse skill set that spans front-end, back-end, mobile, machine learning, communications, and writing.

 I am a person who loves to explore new technologies, learn passionately, and solve problems.
 When I'm not coding, I'm reading self-help books or other fields to satisfy my curiosity.